Marvel Comics stories feature a succession of Brotherhood of Mutants. These usually are militant and/or terrorist superhuman mutant cadres.

 However, the Avengers adapted.
 Furthermore, they received help and intelligence from Spider-Woman (Jessica Drew).

-Still, the Brotherhood held its own.
+Still, the Brotherhood held its own for a time.

 Howbeit, the mutants underestimated their opponents – particularly Spider-Woman and the Scarlet Witch (Wanda Maximoff).
 The jailbreak failed, though Mystique and Rogue escaped.